ohm-app/sony-headphones-bluetooth-documentation/docs/index.md

 This page is a collection of information about the Sony Headphones Bluetooth protocol.
 It is a work in progress and gets updated as we find out more about the protocol.
 If you have any information that you would like to add, please feel free to submit a pull request.

+!!! warning
+    This documentation may contain errors or incorrect information.
+Use at your own risk.
+It represents our best understanding of the protocols at this time.

 ### Repository

 The repository for this documentation can be found [here](https://github.com/ohm-app/sony-headphones-bluetooth-documentation).